-Accessibility Issue Example Solutions The student is blind and does not communicate verbally.
-OR The student is blind, does not read braille, and uses only a single-switch system to communicate.
-The student receives testlets with pictures or manipulatives.
-The TIP does not provide alternate text to describe the pictures or guidance on how the test administrator can deliver this assessment.
-Human Read Aloud: The test administrator may use Human Read Aloud to read the testlet aloud to the student.
-Familiar materials and tactile graphics: Objects, tactile graphics, or tactile representations of pictures or objects presented onscreen as a concrete representation may be used.
-Test administrators may use individualized tactile representations with their students, as appropriate.
-Access the TIP for more information.
-Refer to sections Alternate Text for Reading Testlets, Retrieve the Testlet Information Pages, and Gather Materials in The student does not use braille, so that support was not chosen as a PNP Profile setting. the Test Administration Manual for the human read-aloud guidelines.
-The student uses sign language to communicate and has limited proficiency in reading text.
-Sign language: The test administrator may sign the text, spelling unfamiliar words and adapting or interpreting the language as needed.
+Accessibility Issue Example Solutions The student uses sign language to communicate and has limited proficiency in reading text.
+Sign language The test administrator may sign the text, spell unfamiliar words, and adapt or interpret the language as needed.
 The test administrator may use signs that are familiar to the student.
 The student usually accesses text with pictures.
 During instruction, the educator provides supplemental pictures as necessary, specifically for the response options, so the student can access the text.
 However, that practice is not allowed during the DLM alternate assessment.
 Most Essential Elements that include a text focus on a student's ability to make meaning from words.
 The text may be read aloud to the student by selecting the synthetic Spoken Audio or Human Read Aloud in the PNP Profile.
-However, the use of picture symbols to support word reading is not allowed.
-Go to Supports: Allowed and Not Allowed on page 25 of this manual for more information about supports that are not allowed.
+Using picture symbols to support word reading is not allowed.
+Go to Supports: Allowed and Not Allowed on page 28 of this manual for more information about supports that are not allowed.
 The student uses low-tech (not computerized) eye gaze to communicate.
-Offline response options: The test administrator may present the response options offline in an alternate format in which the student is accustomed.
-The test administrator will then enter the student's selected responses in the testlet in Student Portal.
+Offline response options The test administrator may present the response options offline in an alternate format in which the student is accustomed.
+The test administrator will then enter the student's selected responses in the testlet on Student Portal.